MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-19/README.md

 `deprecated research and methods` folder contains methods that the team has researched and experimented.
 These methods were not implemented in the final pipeline.

 `Project Summary Notebook.ipynb` jupyter notebook details the various processes, challenges and findings we had in the development process.
+For optimal reading experience, please view the notebook via jupyter notebook.

 # External Datasets